rjvpersaud/external/trino-explain/README.md

 ####
 #### There are several components
 #### ----------------------------
-frag.sql - This works out the information for each fragement indent.sql - for each line work out what the identation is this will allow understanding which part of the query_time.sql - work out the query components , allows you to decided which query to concentrate on scan.sql - How is the source data being accessed.
+frag.sql - This works out the information for each fragement <\br>
+indent.sql - for each line work out what the identation is this will allow understanding which part of the query_time.sql - work out the query components , allows you to decided which query to concentrate on scan.sql - How is the source data being accessed.